ClojureBridgeLondon/workshop-content-gitbook/iteration/exercise-combination-lock.md

 # Exercise: Tubmbler Wheels Lock combinations

-You have just bought a new safe too keep all the richest you will gain from becoming a Clojure developer (hopefully).
+You have just bought a new safe to keep all the riches you will gain from becoming a Clojure developer (hopefully).
 The safe has a 3 tumbler wheel combination lock to protect your new found wealth.
 Each tumbler wheel has the numbers 0 to 9.

 ![Combination locks](/images/combination-locks.jpg)